 Canberra ACT 2601

-In accordance with a resolution of the Council, passed on 29 August 2013, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the year under review.
-The Council is delighted with the achievements of the National Museum in 2012–13.
-Over the past year, the Museum completed major building works that have transformed visitor experience and created new educational and entertaining exhibitions about the nation and our history.
+In accordance with a resolution of the Council, passed on 21 August 2014, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the 2013–14 financial year.

 Chair of Council